IndexZer0/eloquent-filtering/README.md

 #### Defining Validation Rules

-You can define your own validation rules for any `AllowedType`.
+You can define your own validation rules, messages, and attributes for any `AllowedType`.

 - When a filter does not pass validation rules, a `MalformedFilterFormatException` is thrown.
 - `MalformedFilterFormatException` extends Laravels `ValidationException`.